Council tax reduction

 Council tax reductions may be claimed if you are absent from home for between 13 to 52 weeks.

 Council tax reduction may be backdated up to 3 months from the date of the original claim.

-Applications for a reduction must be made on the council tax reduction claim form.
+Make an application for a reduction on the council tax reduction claim form.